nymtech/docs/content/30-building-and-running-nym.md

 2d9126a7090b        "/app/nymnode"           0.0.0.0:26661->26656/tcp, 0.0.0.0:26662->26657/tcp   node2
 ```

 ## Your first Nym credential request

 So now all the infrastructure is running.
 How can you make a request for a credential?

-If you have Go installed, run the following:

-`go run sampleclientmain/main_sample.go -f localnetdata/localclient/config.toml`

-Otherwise, just download and run the Nym sample client.
+Download and run the Nym sample client.
 Go to <TODO Jędrzej please put the URL here>, download the sample `nymclient`, and put it somewhere in your `PATH`.
 Then run:

 `./nymclient -f localnetdata/localclient/config.toml`

-When the client starts running, the following actions occur.
+When the client starts running, the following actions occur:

 ### Initialization